yamshy/nextflow-pipelines/README.md

 ./scripts/run_local.sh rnaseq
 ```

 The helper script sources `common/versions.env`, pins the release tag, and executes with `-profile test,docker` so contributors can validate changes without extra setup.
-It disables both Wave and Fusion by default so no Seqera credentials are required.
+It disables both Wave and Fusion by default and pins `NXF_VERSION=24.04.4` so no Seqera credentials or bleeding-edge Nextflow features are required.
 Outputs land under `runs/<pipeline>-local/`.

 ## How to run on a cluster